Unique-Digital-Resources/MDI-offline-exporter/README.md

 ## Author

-This script was developed by [Your Name].
+This script was developed by [Abdo Mahmoud](https://github.com/Unique-Digital-Resources).